 But there’s hope.

 20% don’t feel overloaded and understaffed.
-With the right tools in your arsenal, you can be one of them.
+With the right tools in your arsenal, you can be one of the few to stay calm in chaos.

 1. Set clear priorities for yourself.